 - A. Conduction and Reviewing the Performance Evaluation - 1.
-The rater shall be the Assistant Superintendent.
+The rater shall be the appropriate Supervisor as defined in the County's organizational chart.
 The rater together with the person to whom the employee normally reports shall complete the Employee Performance Form and discuss it with the employee.
-In those cases where an employee may be assigned work by various supervisors, the Assistant Superintendent will make rating decisions after consulting with others for whom the employee has performed work. - 2.
-The Superintendent shall be the reviewer.
+In those cases where an employee may be assigned work by various supervisors, the appropriate Supervisor will make rating decisions after consulting with others for whom the employee has performed work. - 2.
+The appropriate Department Head shall be the reviewer.
 All ratings must be reviewed.
 Before the reviewer signs the form, the ratings should be discussed and any differences of opinion should be resolved.
-The reviewer shall not change the original rating; however, unresolved differences may be noted by comments on the evaluation form by the reviewer. - 3.
-Upon completion of the review by the Superintendent, the activity head shall review and shall have final approval of all evaluations. - B. The Performance Evaluation Conference - 1.
-Review the employee's job specification prior to the conference. - 2.
-Choose a quiet location where you will not be interrupted for the conference.
+The reviewer shall not change the original rating; however, unresolved differences may be noted by comments on the evaluation form by the reviewer.
+In some cases the rater and reviewer may be the same.
+In such cases, their will be no review of the completed evaluation before the evaluation is concluded. - 3.
+Upon completion of the review by the appropriate Supervisor, the activity head shall review and shall have final approval of all evaluations.

+B. The Performance Evaluation Conference

-- 3. First, discuss the employee's strong points. - 4.
+- 1. Review the employee's job specification prior to the conference. - 2.
+Choose a quiet location where you will not be interrupted for the conference. - 3.
+First, discuss the employee's strong points. - 4.
 Discussion of the employee's weak points should be a foundation for development.
-At this point, a program of suggestions and improvements should be outlined in Section E, Performance Improvement Plan, of the Performance Evaluation Form. - 5.
-Evaluations for an employee should always be based on observable, objective facts. - 6.
+At this point, a program of suggestions and improvements should be outlined in Section E, Performance Improvement Plan, of the Performance Evaluation Form.

+- 5. Evaluations for an employee should always be based on observable, objective facts. - 6.
 To close the conference, summarize the major points discussed and the future goals that were established. - C. Completion of the Employee Performance Evaluation Form: - Section A. General Information.
 Fill out all spaces as instructed. - Section B. Performance Factors To Be Evaluated. - 1.
 List the factors which make up the overall job.
-These factors should consist of specific duties performed and other measurable job-related factors in areas such as attendance, quantity of work, meeting deadlines, etc. Job factors should be developed from class specifications, your knowledge of the job, and any other resources available to you.
+These factors should consist of specific duties performed and other measurable jobrelated factors in areas such as attendance, quantity of work, meeting deadlines, etc. Job factors should be developed from class specifications, your knowledge of the job, and any other resources available to you.
 Each job factor should describe a tangible, observable action or series of actions.
 Upon assignment to a position an employee is to be given a list of the job factors pertaining to that position. - 2.
 Examples of job factors are provided on the sample Performance Evaluation Forms. - 3.
 The rating scale to be applied to each job factor consists of Satisfactory, Above Satisfactory and Below Satisfactory.
 An explanation of each value is found on the evaluation form. - 4.
 Unable To Appraise should be indicated for duties not regularly assigned to the position held by the employee being evaluated or for duties which were not performed during the current performance evaluation period.